 In general, if you use a credit card for daily spending, I highly recommend paying it off frequently which essentially treats it more like a debit card, and your money isn’t “behind.”

-We know you’re jealous of how cool we are… We have a money date every single week.
-(Okay, sometimes we skip it….#reallife)
+We know you’re jealous of how cool we are… But, we have money dates.

 CON #2 – Net Worth Views Aren’t As Informative